AgoraIO-Community/Universal-Links-SwiftUI/Universal-Links-Guide.md

 ```

-In this case, the values we want are `278494H572` and `io.agora.AppName` respectively.
+In this case, the values we want are `278494H572` and `io.agora.AppName`, respectively.

 To check that your website is set up correctly, head to [branch.io's validator](https://branch.io/resources/aasa-validator/).
 One common issue is that the `content-type` header cannot be found.
 If you face this issue, you will need to create or add these lines to `.htaccess` at the same location as the `apple-app-site-association` file: